Why Time Management is Important in 2024

 The concept is that time is tracked by project and by task.
 Everhour time tracking functions as a methodology for time tracking within a project management framework.
 In this method, time is tracked organically within the specified task, allowing managers to hone in on where time is being used, and where productivity may be faltering.

 What’s more, employees will begin evaluating necessary tasks before logging in to the system and preparing themselves to complete the task in the specified time by gathering the necessary materials.
-The task-based time tracker, therefore, enhances employee organizational skills and helps to focus on time used.
+The task-based time tracker, therefore, enhances employee organizational and time management skills and helps to focus on time used.

 And, even better, Everhour integrates with all of the most popular project management systems (Asana, Trello, Basecamp, and others), so that managers and supervisors don’t need to copy and paste tasks.
 They simply have to use the tasks already inherent in the project management software.